MrCordeiro/gcp-dev-environ/README.md

 Why go bankrupt just to get a decent development environment?
 You don't need to pay for the latest MacBook Pro to get the RAM and CPU needed to run a TensorFlow model.
 All you need is an internet connection and an GCP account.

 This is a guide to setting up a development environment on GCP.
-GCP offers free computing resources for an year, and about $5/month after that.
+GCP offers free computing resources up to 300$ for the first year.

 This will deploy an GCP Compute instance with an Ubuntu AMI and Docker ready to go.